Power Brake System Basics

 It’s also possible to use a hydro-boost braking system that employs the same pump that powers a vehicle’s power steering system to send fluid to the brakes.
 These are often used in diesel trucks, which don’t benefit from an engine vacuum like gas models, but some conventional automobiles also offer this design.
 Popular on trailers are electric braking systems, which rely on a system of magnets that, once activated by an electrical impulse, operate a drum brake system to slow down each wheel.
 Electric brakes are useful because they eliminate the need to install a full hydraulic braking system — a trailer can simply draw power from the vehicle that is towing it to run its brakes.

-For more information on power brake system designs, chat with a knowledgeable expert at your local brake NAPA AUTO PARTS store.
+Check out all the brake system parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
+For more information on power brake system designs, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.